Re in "ICU" under Modi, PM cannot hide eco, social realities forever: Congress on rupee free fall | Politics

 Leader of Opposition in the Rajya Sabha Mallikarjun Kharge also tweeted, ''Rupee has hit an all-time low against USD.
 CM Modi would have slammed the government and called it anti-national.
 PM Modi is Silent!.''
 Gandhi said in a Facebook post: ''The Rupee has fallen to an all-time low of Rs 77.4 to a (USD) dollar.
 The Prime Minister has already achieved his target of Rs 100+ in petrol and diesel, and Rs 1000 in LPG.
 Now it’s the rupee’s turn to march towards 100 (against the US dollar).'' ''India is in the middle of a huge economic crisis, which will worsen further and turn into something Indians have never witnessed before.
 The PM cannot keep the economic and social realities of India hidden forever,'' he said, adding ''It is time he acknowledges the situation and starts working towards solutions, instead of just offering PR distractions.''
 Gandhi used the hashtag ''#BJPFailsIndia''.

+Soon thereafter, Gandhi said on Twitter that unlike Modi, who used to slam Manmohan Singh over a falling rupee, he won't criticise him blindly.

+''Now ₹ is at its lowest ever value.
+But I won't criticise you blindly.
+A falling ₹ is good for exports provided we support exporters with capital and help create jobs.
+Focus on managing our economy, not media headlines,'' Gandhi said in a series of tweets.

-Surjewala said this has happened due to apparent reasons, including the runaway inflation.
+Surjewala said the slump in the Indian currency has happened due to apparent reasons, including the runaway inflation.
 Claiming that life has become unbearable and expensive, he said whether it is petrol, diesel, cooking gas, CNG-PNG, or eatables, everything has gone beyond the reach of the common man.

 Surjewala said there is ''immeasurable'' flight of capital from India because of the ''BJP-sponsored communal tension, rampant corruption in BJP-ruled states, and the insurmountable debt of the Government of India and the states''.
 He said because of these investor confidence has gone down and the cost of doing business has has gone up manifold.